-Directly support artists with fair pay for all of their work and professional opportunities
+Support artists with equitable pay for all of their work and professional opportunities

-Ensure that the public can continue to play its crucial part in the development process of new work by keeping ticket prices low
+Ensure audiences are part of the development process by keeping ticket prices low and/or free

-Help launch landmark work like Hamilton, The Humans, Doubt, American Idiot, and hundreds of other projects that trace their developmental roots to New York Stage and Film
+Launch landmark work like Hamilton, Hadestown, The Humans, Doubt, American Idiot, and hundreds of other projects that trace their developmental roots to New York Stage and Film